luciezka/DHBW-CodeGuide/README.md

 further changing the Code will cause the Service Worker to keep updating and it can get stuck in a loop.

 Remove the Service Worker in the Developer Tools under Application and Unsubscribe under the Service Worker Tab.
-Changes in Code with an installed Service Worker can cause Problems with the cache, so after building please clean the Data in LocalStorage
+Changes in Code with an installed Service Worker can cause Problems with the cache, so after building please clean the Data in LocalStorage and unregister the Service worker,

+Without Service Worker certain Cache Funktions are not able to start and the Frontpage wont be able to display